Boulder Junction, Wisconsin: Parks and recreation

-Recreation
+Camp Manito-wish trip groups are frequently seen paddling the lakes and streams in Boulder Junction and the Northern Highland State Forest.

 Winter activities include hunting, snowmobiling, cross-country skiing, and snowshoeing.
 In summer, golf, camping, paddling, fishing, and biking on the 52 mile paved Heart of Vilas bike trail are popular activities.
 Year-round activities include horseback riding, bird watching, and hiking.

 The Northern Highland-American Legion State Forest is located near Boulder Junction.
 It consists of 25,000 acres of forest and lakes, with 54,000 acres of surface water in 930 lakes and 250 miles of rivers and streams.
 Within the preserve is 15,000 square miles of northern Wisconsin woodland.
 Because of the large number of lakes and rivers in the area, Boulder Junction has been proclaimed the “Musky capital of the world”.

 Boulder Junction was formerly home to the Northern Wisconsin National Canoe Base, a national base of the Boy Scouts of America.

-Camp Manito-wish trip groups, paddling their easy-to-see orange canoes, are frequently seen paddling the lakes and streams in Boulder Junction and the Northern Highland State Forest.

 Boulder Junction is the home of Camp Manito-wish YMCA, which was founded in 1919.
 Manito-wish offers summer camp programs, wilderness tripping and leadership training for teens, families, schools and youth serving organizations.

-White deer

 Boulder Junction claims to have the largest herd of white (albino) deer in Wisconsin.
 The city uses white deer on its advertising and some tourists come to the city just to see the deer.